 A knitting festival celebrating the intersection of fiber craft and witchcraft!
 Shop with makers of indie dyed yarn, fiber craft notions, witchy art, witchcraft supplies, candles, and witchy handcraft goods.

-The festival is April 11-13th in the heart of historic downtown Salem, MA, with a Fiber Witch Market on Saturday and Sunday.
+The festival happens in April in the heart of historic downtown Salem, MA, with a Fiber Witch Market on Saturday and Sunday.
 The venue for the Fiber Witch Market is the beautiful Old Town Hall which you might recognize from the 90s classic, Hocus Pocus.
-The Coronation Ball is hosted right next door at Hotel Salem!
 The Fiber Witch Festival is a magical way for locals to get together and celebrate a love of the magic of transmuting fiber into finished items via the power of knitting, crocheting, weaving, or any other fiber skill.
 It’s also an excellent way for those who are traveling to visit and explore Witch City!
 We are planning so many fun events and workshops around the show that you can easily make a weekend trip out of it!

 Please note that the first hour of the Fiber Witches Market will be mask required for all to allow immunocompromised witches to shop!